 However, there are rare instances in which a catastrophic birth injury can affect your new baby and your growing family.
 Our Kansas City birth injury attorneys have recovered more than $100 million for victims in your similar situation- let us help you, as well.

 Birth injuries are different from birth defects.
 A birth defect is generally something congenital that would be present at birth because it developed in the womb.
 A birth injury, on the other hand, is something that happens during labor, delivery, or shortly after birth.
 Not all birth injuries are the result of medical malpractice, though many may be avoided with sufficient medical care.
 Some of the most common causes of birth injury include:

 It’s scary to think that something might be wrong with your baby.
 It’s important to know that the law requires physicians to disclose any potential health issues with your baby.
 If you know about a condition ahead of time, it’s a birth defect.
 If you become aware of a condition or illness shortly after delivery, it may well still be a defect – but there’s also a chance it’s actually a birth injury.
-If you were expecting to welcome a healthy baby boy or girl but something else happened, talk to an experienced birth injury attorney about your options.
+Talk to an experienced Kansas City birth injury attorney about your options if you were expecting to welcome a healthy baby boy or girl, but something else happened.

 Liability for a birth injury means legal responsibility.
 The liable party will be the one that reasonably should have prevented the birth injury, or the one behind the proximate cause of damages.
 If the birth injury would not have happened but for the defendant’s actions or lack thereof, the defendant will likely be the one liable for damages.
 Liability can fall to many different parties depending on the circumstances.

 Many birth injury claims in Kansas City involve the shared negligence or responsibility of more than one defendant.
 It is possible to file a claim against multiple parties.
 Hiring an experienced birth injury attorney in Kansas City can help you answer the complex question of liability for your child’s injuries.